HeinerEF/kirby-scssphp/README.md

 I plan to upgrade to version 2.x of the **scssphp** compiler.
 However, this requires a complete overhaul of the snippets `snippets/scss.php` and `snippets/scss.critical.php`, as the call to the **scssphp** compiler and the transfer of paths and options have changed completely with this version change.

 However, this will take some longer time.
-A pull request at https://github.com/HeinerEF/kirby-scssphp/pulls would be welcome.

 ## Requirements